Ktamim98/spaceRocket/README.md

 - Shoot projectiles by tapping anywhere on the screen to destroy the enemies.
 - Earn points for each enemy destroyed.
 - The game ends if the player's spaceship collides with an enemy.

+## Credit
+This project was made as a part of Hacking with Swift course by Paul Hudson.